Kandahar Expedition (1833–1834): Background

 Following the death of Timur Shah Durrani, the Durrani Empire was plunged into a succession crisis with Timur Shah's 24 sons.
 Prominent sons of these would be Mahmud Shah Durrani, Zaman Shah Durrani, and Shah Shujah Durrani.
 Zaman Shah Durrani would take the throne after the death of Timur Shah in a succession crisis, where Mahmud Shah Durrani was confined to ruling the Realm of Herat, while Shah Shujah would work for Zaman Shah ordinated at Peshawar.
 Mahmud Shah would be forced to flee to Persia after Zaman Shah would invade Herat.
 Mahmud Shah would return on multiple attempts to seize the throne from his brother, finally succeeding in 1801.
 Shah Shujah Durrani would attempt to thwart Mahmud Shah's attempts, but was repelled and was forced to flee.

 Shah Shujah would return with rebel leaders, Sher Muhammad Khan to topple Mahmud Shah and would succeed, placing himself on the throne in 1803, making Mahmud Shah's reign last just under 2 years.

 Mahmud Shah Durrani returned in 1809, plotting to usurp the throne once again, Mahmud centralized his forces with Fateh Khan and his son, Kamran at Kandahar before marching to Kabul.
-Shah Shujah Durrani, seeing this had scrambled his forces at Jalalabad and met Mahmud Shah's army at the old Kabul-Jalalabad Road near Nimla.
+Shuja Shah Durrani, seeing this had scrambled his forces at Jalalabad and met Mahmud Shah's army at the old Kabul-Jalalabad Road near Nimla.
 Shah Shujah had previously attempted a campaign in Kashmir, and his forces were repelled, hence he was unable to bring together a proper army to try and repel Mahmud Shah Durrani and his allies, being defeated in the Battle of Nimla.

 Shah Shujah thus lost the crown and fled to exile in the Sikh Empire, where he began plans to reclaim Afghanistan under his own rule.